oracle-livelabs/spatial-graph/spatial-studio/spatial-analysis-intro/spatial-analysis-intro-sandbox.md

    ![Drag and drop analysis results onto map](images/spatial-analysis-5.png "Drag and drop analysis results onto map")

- >**Note:** Analysis results are just another type of Dataset in Spatial Studio.
+ >**Note:** Analysis results are just another type of dataset in Spatial Studio.
 As you'll see in a later task, analysis results may be added to other maps/tables, used in other projects, accessed programmatically via REST or SQL, or exported as a file.

 6. You no longer need this analysis result in the map.
 So to avoid clutter, you next remove it from the map.
 Right-click on the analysis result in the Layers List and select **Remove**.

    ![Remove layer](images/spatial-analysis-6.png "Remove layer")

->**Note:** A Layer is just a Dataset rendered in a map.
-After removing a Layer (our analysis result in this case), the Dataset is still listed in the Data Elements panel and could be re-added to the map.
-To remove a Dataset from a Project you would right-click on the Dataset in the Data Elements panel and select **Remove from project**.
+>**Note:** A Layer is just a dataset rendered in a map.
+After removing a Layer (our analysis result in this case), the dataset is still listed in the Data Elements panel and could be re-added to the map.
+To remove a dataset from a Project you would right-click on the dataset in the Data Elements panel and select **Remove from project**.

 ## Task 2: Filter by Containment